Peaceworkers UK

 Peaceworkers UK (PWUK) is part of the Peace-building Issues Programme of International Alert.

+History

+PWUK began as an independent non-governmental organisation research project in 2000 to explore the ‘civilian peace services’ being set up in six European countries.
+In 2001, it functioned as the secretariat for a Steering Group of UK-based organizations exploring the feasibility of a UK Civilian Peace Service.
+In 2002, the Steering Group decided to set up Peaceworkers UK as an independent entity to pursue these objectives.

-Previously an independent non-governmental organisation, PWUK became part of International Alert in 2006.
+PWUK became part of International Alert in 2006.
 PWUK focuses on raising standards in the field of conflict prevention, crisis management and peace-building through an integrated programme of research, training, assessment and recruitment.
-It is led by a Director (Tim Wallis) who has a PhD in Peace Studies and over 20 years management experience in the field.
+It is led by director Timmon Wallis who has a PhD in Peace Studies.

-History

-Peace workers in the UK began as an independent research project in 2000 to explore the phenomenon of ‘civilian peace services’ being set up in at least six other European countries.
-In 2001, it functioned as the secretariat for a Steering Group of other UK-based organizations exploring the feasibility of a UK Civilian Peace Service.
-The Steering Group, consisting of the organizations listed above, decided in 2002 to set up Peaceworkers UK as an independent entity to pursue these objectives.

 Peaceworker program

 There are four parts to the Peaceworker program.

 Peaceworkers Register

 The Peaceworkers Register is an international database of people suitably qualified and potentially available for a wide range of roles needed in conflict prevention, crisis management and peacebuilding.
 Its primary purpose is to help both local and international organisations to find and deploy the best people meeting the highest standards of professional competence in their particular field.
 As a professional development tool, it also helps those who join it to identify and improve their own skills and qualifications.